Introduction: A WOODEN MALLET

-In 2013 I built the wooden mallet on the left.
+In 2013 I built the wooden mallet on the right.
 My next-door neighbor has marveled over it for the two years I've lived here.
 He just retired and he and his wife are relocating to another state to be near their kids.
 I decided to make him one as a going away gift.
-But I also decided to add a bit of pizazz to this gifted version as shown on the right.
+But I also decided to add a bit of pizzazz to this gifted version as shown on the opposite side.

 Step 1: MATERIALS AND DIMENSIONS